CU-Assignments/Assignment10-Nurul/README.md

 You are given an array 'A' of size 'N'. </br>
 You can apply the following operation any number of times (possibly zero) on 'A'.</br>
 1. Choose any prefix of 'A' such that the last element of </br>
-the prefox is equal to the minimum element of the chosen prefix </br>
+the prefix is equal to the minimum element of the chosen prefix </br>
 and replace all its elements with its last element. </br>
 For example: A' = [3, 4, 1, 3, 0, 7] </br>
 if we choose the prefix 'A[0...2] le ending at index 2, </br>